Joi Ito

 Joichi "Joi" Ito (伊藤 穰一, Itō Jōichi) is a Japanese entrepreneur and venture capitalist.
-He is a former director of the MIT Media Lab, former professor of the practice of media arts and sciences at MIT, and a former visiting professor of practice at the Harvard Law School.
-Ito has received recognition for his role as an entrepreneur focused on Internet and technology companies and has founded, among other companies, PSINet Japan, Digital Garage, and Infoseek Japan.
-Ito is a strategic advisor to Sony Corporation and general partner of Neoteny Labs.
+He is the president of Chiba Institute of Technology.
+He is on the Board of Directors for the Gelephu Mindfulness City in Bhutan where he is also the Chairman of the Gelephu Investment Development Corporation (GIDC).
+He is a former director of the MIT Media Lab, former professor of the practice of media arts and sciences at MIT, and a former visiting professor of practice at Harvard Law School.

+Ito has received recognition for his role as an entrepreneur focused on Internet and technology companies.
+He notably founded PSINet Japan, Infoseek Japan and Digital Garage of which he is Chief Architect and Board Member.
+Ito is founder and managing partner of Neoteny and GMJP, an early-stage fund investing in web3 in Japan.
+He is former board member and CEO of Creative Commons, The Electronic Privacy Information Center (EPIC), The Internet Corporation for Assigned Names and Numbers (ICANN), John S. and James L. Knight Foundation, The New York Times Company, John D. and Catherine T. MacArthur Foundation, The Mozilla Foundation, The Open Source Initiative, and Sony Corporation, and Common Crawl advisory board.
 Ito wrote a monthly column in the Ideas section of Wired.

-Following the exposure of his personal and professional financial ties to sex offender and financier Jeffrey Epstein, Ito resigned from his roles at MIT, Harvard, the John D. and Catherine T. MacArthur Foundation, the Knight Foundation, PureTech Health, and The New York Times Company on September 7, 2019.
+Following the exposure of his personal and professional financial ties to Jeffrey Epstein, Ito resigned from his roles at MIT, Harvard, the John D. and Catherine T. MacArthur Foundation, the Knight Foundation, PureTech Health, and The New York Times Company on September 7, 2019.